Gundlach's DoubleLine debuts its first actively managed bond ETF

-NEW YORK (Reuters) - Jeffrey Gundlach’s DoubleLine Capital launched on Tuesday its first actively managed exchange-traded fund, the SPDR DoubleLine Total Return Tactical ETF, contending with the Pimco Total Return Active Exchange-Traded Fund which was previously run by Bill Gross.
+NEW YORK, Feb 24 (Reuters) - Jeffrey Gundlach’s DoubleLine Capital launched on Tuesday its first actively managed exchange-traded fund, the SPDR DoubleLine Total Return Tactical ETF, contending with the Pimco Total Return Active Exchange-Traded Fund which was previously run by Bill Gross.

 The SPDR DoubleLine ETF, or TOTL, will invest as much as 25 percent in corporate and sovereign high-yield debt, up to 15 percent in securities denominated in foreign currencies, up to 20 percent in non-agency residential mortgage-backed securities, commercial MBS and asset-backed securities and a maximum of 25 percent in emerging markets, according to a filing with the U.S. Securities and Exchange Commission.